hajame/RandomDungeonGenerator2000/documentation/week_report_7-8_final.md

 - More JUnit tests that cover individual methods instead of integration testing
 - Addressing issues from excellent feedback from my colleagues
 - Documentation
+  - Test result visualization and description
+  - UML class diagram
+  - User's guide
-- Terminal arguments and creating jar file
+- Terminal arguments and creating a jar file

 ## Class updates